darius/hello-canvas/README.md

 4. Reload index.html and check that your change worked.

 5. Publish your changed version on a website.
-I like to copy to a 'hacking' directory on my website (wry.me), but if you don't have a site you can upload files to, here's another way:
+I like to use http://wry.me/hacking/ for myself, but if you don't have a site you can upload files to, here's another way:

   * Commit your change and push to your fork of this repo.